What Is Digital Wellness? A Beginner’s Guide to Healthy Tech Habits

 What Is Digital Wellness?

 Digital wellness is practicing a healthy relationship with technology.
-It's utilizing digital tools in such a way that they add to your mental, physical, and emotional wellbeing instead of draining it.
+It's utilizing digital tools in such a way that they add to your mental, physical, and emotional well-being instead of draining it.

 It's not a matter of shutting off tech entirely.
 Digital wellness is about using devices thoughtfully to prevent tech-induced stress, burnout, and distraction.